Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

 Most returns don’t happen because the collar is wrong.

-They happen because the shirt feels wrong in the arms.
+They happen because the shirt feels wrong in the arms—especially in mens short sleeve golf shirts, where the sleeve opening and bicep comfort are judged immediately.

 When buyers complain about golf shirts with tight sleeves, it’s usually one of three things: